Today we are talking about the best Nikon lens for portraits and wedding photography.

 The autofocusing speed on this lens is good but not as good as its competitors.

-Even though this lens has a silent motor, it produced some squeaky noises while focusing, which is very annoying while shooting videos.
+Even though this lens has a silent motor, it produces squeaky noises while focusing, which is very annoying while shooting videos.

 This is the only complaint that I have with this lens.

-I generally use this lens for wedding photography because it’s very light in a way, easy to use, and comfortable to carry.
+I use this lens for wedding photography because it’s light, easy to use, and comfortable to carry.

 The images produced by this lens are excellent at this price point.